-Sax Diva Suzanne Grzanna
+Sax Diva® Suzanne Grzanna

-Suzanne Grzanna was born and grew up in a small suburb of Milwaukee.
+Suzanne Grzanna grew up in a small suburb of Milwaukee.
 Her parents Don and Maureen Grzanna are professional musicians and she started piano lessons with her mother when she was five.
 While Suzanne continued playing piano during her teenage years, performing at many competitions, she began doubling on the clarinet when she was nine so she could play in her school bands.
 Suzanne switched her main focus to alto-sax in seventh grade.
 In addition to jazz and hearing her father perform, she enjoyed classical and the pop music of the era.
 A performer from a very young age, Suzanne sang and played piano in her family band, playing jazz, rock and dance music.
 She gained further experience playing in her high school band and singing in her high school choir.
 While in college she not only performed with the jazz band but the school’s symphonic orchestra and a Christian rock group.
 She also sang with the Milwaukee Symphony Chorus for many years, starting at the age of 18.
 After attending Wisconsin Lutheran College and earning a music degree from Carroll University, she formed her jazz quartet.
 Suzanne immediately started a busy performance schedule, and she has not slowed down since.

 Diva Records LLC